Akigaze/study-notes/js/Jasmine.md

 ### Clock API
 * install() → {Clock}
 Install the mock clock over the built-in methods.
+It will listen to timers and know when they starting.
 * uninstall()
 Uninstall the mock clock, returning the built-in methods to their places.
 * tick(millis)
 Tick the Clock forward, running any enqueued timeouts along the way.
 Simulatie the time forward.
+Timers forwarding just base on the `tick` time.
 * mockDate(initialDate)
 Instruct the installed Clock to also mock the date returned by `new Date()`.
 If you do not provide a initial time, it will use the current date.